Table of Contents

 I suspect my baby has a tongue tie.
 How do I know for sure?

 The diagnosis is suspected if there are symptoms for example, nipple pain, prolonged breastfeeding time, “windy” baby.
 These happen because the baby’s gums chomp on the nipple, because there is a loss of “cushioning” from a mobile tongue.
 The baby struggles to feed, and gulps in more air than usual.
-The diagnosis of tongue tie or ankyloglossia can be confirmed by a doctor who examines the baby.
-Often, mild cases of tongue tie exhibit subtle signs which are only picked up in experienced hands.
+The diagnosis of tongue tie or ankyloglossia is confirmed by a doctor who examines the baby.
+Tongue tie exhibits signs of a ridge underneath the tongue on palpation and a shallow latch.
 The tongue tie is an excessively shortened tissue on the undersurface of the tongue, which impedes the mobility of the tongue.
 In severe cases, the tongue forms a heart shape when extended.

 Does tongue-tie release help speech?

 The development of speech is a complex one, comprising brain, hearing and neuronal connections development.
 Tongue tie plays a small role in the big picture.
 Often the pronunciation of the letter “r” or “l” becomes flatter than normal, because the curling of the tongue is impeded by the tongue tie.
-Currently, there are insufficient evidence to show that a tongue-tie release helps speech in future.
-In an older child, a speech therapist should assess the child first because a tongue-tie release is performed.
+Children have amazing adaptive abilities and may get around the limitation with speech therapy.
+Currently, there is insufficient evidence to show that a tongue-tie release helps speech in future.
+In an older child, a speech therapist should assess the child first before a tongue-tie release is performed.

 When is the best time for tongue-tie release / frenulotomy?

 After a lactation consultant has confirmed that the technique of breastfeeding is good and there is still difficulty with breastfeeding your baby, a paediatric surgeon may be consulted.
 A tongue-tie release can be performed in infancy.
 It has been shown to relieve nipple pain, and hence achieve better breastfeeding.
-The World Health Organization recommends exclusive breast feeding for 6 months, and the best time to perform tongue-tie release is during this time, before you give up breastfeeding.
+The World Health Organization recommends exclusive breast feeding for 6 months, and the best time to perform tongue-tie release is during this time, before breastfeeding is given up.
 The procedure can be done in the clinic without general anaesthesia.

 What happens during a tongue-tie release / frenulotomy?